wp-jungle/bonzai-core/doc/introduction/start.md

 1. Clone/Fork repo.

-   `git clone --recursive git@github.com:wp-jungle/bonzai.git example.local`
+   `git clone --recursive git@github.com:wp-jungle/bonzai.git example.test`

    > Do not forget the `recursive` tag or sub-modules won't be initialised